-The personal income tax (PIT) estimating/forecasting process has three major steps performed as follows:
+The PIT estimating/forecasting process has three major steps, performed as follows:

-- 1. NYSAGI (NYS adjusted gross income) forecasting uses a set of single-equation econometric models to project the separate components of gross taxable income.
-Here, the historical files are used to create a database of the NYSAGI income components.
+- 1. NYSAGI forecasting uses a set of single-equation econometric models to project the separate components of gross taxable income.
+Here, historical files are used to create a database of the NYSAGI income components.
 The NYSAGI models use this information, together with historical data and forecasts from DOB's U.S. and NYS models, to make forecasts of the NYSAGI income components.
 Given the lag with which actual tax return data are available, results from these models are often adjusted to reflect the latest cash information.
 For further information on this process, please see the "New York State Adjusted Gross Income" chapter of this Volume. - 2.
 PIT liability forecasting combines results from the NYSAGI models with the population file data to forecast PIT liability.
 It can also be used to assess the impact of tax law changes.